Nuh00/Nuh00/README.md

 - 👋 Hi, I’m @Nuh00
-- 👀 I’m interested in becoming a full-stack web developer.
+- 👀 I’m interested in becoming software engineer.
 - 🌱 I’m building a web app that helps users manage their time more wisely.
 -
 - 📫 How to reach me                https://www.linkedin.com/in/noah-barkat-325a731b7/                 or                                       noahbarkatwork@gmail.com